williamthome/json_polyfill/README.md

 Its intent is to act as a polyfill for apps that cannot currently be updated to OTP 27 or higher.

 The module and function names are exactly the same.
-Then, when your app supports OTP >= 27, just remove this lib from the dependencies.
+Then, when your app supports OTP >= 27, just optionally remove this lib from the dependencies.

+> [!NOTE]
+>
+> There is no problem keeping this lib on OTP >= 27 when using `rebar`.
+The `beam` file is dropped on compilation time.

 ## Installation